Search this site

 "If you are so tender, why didn't you board the first-class coach?"

 "If he is wealthy, he had better display his wealth in his own home.
-Had he hit me, I would have shown him his place."
+If he had he hit me, I would have shown him his place."

 "What wrong did the poor fellow commit?
 There is no space in the coach even to breathe; the poor man only went up to the door to catch a whiff of fresh air.
 And, he has been slapped for that!
 Do people lose their humanity completely after becoming rich?"